davidcsterratt/retistruct/README.md

 The development of the initial version of Retistruct was supported by a Programme Grant from the UK Wellcome Trust (G083305) from 2008-2013.

-Improvements to image handing and refactoring the code (in the "master" github branch and to be released in v0.6.0) were supported by The Jackson Laboratory (Bar Harbor, ME, USA) Scientific Services Innovation Fund from 2016-2017 and an NIH R21 grant (EY027894–01A1) from 2018-2020 to Dr. Mark P. Krebs, The Jackson Laboratory.
+Improvements to image handing and refactoring the code (released in v0.6.0) were supported by The Jackson Laboratory (Bar Harbor, ME, USA) Scientific Services Innovation Fund from 2016-2017 and an NIH R21 grant (EY027894–01A1) from 2018-2020 to Dr. Mark P. Krebs, The Jackson Laboratory.

+The ability to stitch together separate fragments (released v0.8.0) was supported by an NIH R21 grant (EY027894–01A1) from 2018-2020 to Dr. Mark P. Krebs, The Jackson Laboratory.

 <!-- badges: start -->
 [![Travis build status](https://travis-ci.com/davidcsterratt/retistruct.svg?branch=master)](https://travis-ci.com/davidcsterratt/retistruct)